-Back in 2009, Buriram FC had been formed by Karuna Chidchob.
-They won promotion from Division Two Northeast in 2010 and then lifted the Division One title in 2011.
-The club was bought by the husband of the president, Newin Chidchob who had already bought out PEA and moved them from Ayutthaya to become PEA Buriram and then Buriram United.
+Buriram FC, formed by Karuna Chidchob, won a couple of promotions to reach the highest level of Thai football in 2011.
+The club was bought by the husband of the president, Newin Chidchob, who had already relocated PEA from Ayutthaya to become PEA Buriram, later Buriram United.

 The following season proved to be United’s last.
 Giorgi Tsimakuridze scored the goals as the team ended up in a relegation place for Watchara Tochanakan’s team while playing at Na Thawi District Stadium.
 Not that it mattered because the club failed the criteria for a license and was banned for two seasons.